vsanthoshraj/aws-amplify-portfolio/Readme.md

  Cloud Portfolio Website on AWS Amplify

 A high-performance, fully responsive personal portfolio website using HTML, CSS, and JavaScript.
-Deployed with a modern DevOps workflow—**CI/CD pipeline, global CDN, HTTPS, and custom domain**—leveraging the power of **AWS Amplify** and GitHub.
+Deployed with a modern DevOps workflow, **CI/CD pipeline, global CDN, HTTPS, and custom domain**,leveraging the power of **AWS Amplify** and GitHub.

 ---